Aluminium joining: Adhesive bonding

 Aluminium can be joined with a variety of adhesives.
 Aluminium may require some level of surface preparation and passivation to remove any unwanted chemical from the surface.
 Passivation could be as simple as rubbing alcohol or ultrasonic cleaning.
-Before bonding, a dry fit should be conducted to confirm proper fitting of the components.
-Adhesives may require heat, pressure, or both during curing; however, the adhesive application should be conducted per the adhesive manufacturer's instructions.
+Before bonding, a dry fit can confirm proper fitting of the components.
+Adhesives may require heat, pressure, or both during curing.

 Surface preparation

 In order for a proper adhesive bond, some surface preparation is necessary.
 A surface cleaning to remove any impurities is made.
-The surface of the parts to be joined may be roughened with an abrasive such as sandpaper.
-This provides interlocking surface asperities and increases surface area for bonding.
+The surface of the parts to be joined may be roughened with an abrasive such as sandpaper, providing interlocking surface asperities and increasing surface area for bonding.
 A chemical treatment may also be needed to increase the surface energy of the adherent and remove the oxide layer.
-Aluminium oxide is weakly bonded to the underlying aluminium metal and without removal, the adhesive joint is dramatically weakened.
-Oxides layers can separate from the metal substrate and is a key principle for adhesive failure theory, Bikerman weak boundary layer.
-One way to strength the oxide layer and prevent oxide to substrate failure is to anodize the material.
-Anodizing creates a strong hexagonal oxide layer with additional surface area for adhesive joining.
+Aluminium oxide is weakly bonded to the underlying aluminium; without oxide removal the adhesive joint is dramatically weakened.
+Oxide layers can separate from the metal substrate; a key principle for adhesive failure theory is Bikerman weak boundary layer.
+One way to strengthen the oxide layer and prevent oxide-to-substrate failure is to anodize the material, creating a strong hexagonal oxide layer with additional surface area for adhesive joining.

 Type of adhesives

 Adhesive selection can be dictated based on cost, strength and needed ductility.
-Hobbyist commonly uses cyanoacrylate (super glue), epoxy, or JB Weld.
+Hobbyists commonly use cyanoacrylate (super glue), epoxy, or JB Weld.
 Silicone may also be used in an application in which waterproofing is needed.